decentralized-identity/veramo/docs/setup.md

 import { IdentityManager } from 'daf-identity-manager'
 import { DafResolver } from 'daf-resolver'
 import { JwtMessageHandler } from 'daf-did-jwt'
-import { W3c, IW3c, W3cMessageHandler } from 'daf-w3c'
+import { CredentialIssuer, ICredentialIssuer, W3cMessageHandler } from 'daf-w3c'
 import { EthrIdentityProvider } from 'daf-ethr-did'
 import { WebIdentityProvider } from 'daf-web-did'
 import { DIDComm, DIDCommMessageHandler, IDIDComm } from 'daf-did-comm'